-Your server has status and diagnostic LEDs on the front panel, the rear panel, the hot-swap storage drives, and the optical drive (if supported).
+Your server has status and diagnostic LEDs on the front panel, the rear panel, the system board, the hot-swap storage drives, and the optical drive (if supported).
 The various LEDs help you easily identify the system and device status and diagnose problems.
 For information about the LEDs, refer to the related topics in "Locations" on page 15.